Ulflander/lyonesse/SPEC.md

 ## Example

-The following example is a valid Jessy file:
+The following example is a valid Lyonesse file:

 ```
 # This is a comment